rikumat/chess-engine/documentation/testing.md

 # Testing
-Testing of this program is currently limited to unit- and integration tests of components.
-Currently, there are 3 classes that are tested: Ai, Engine and Board.
-Additionally, the helper function file utils.py is tested.
+Automated testing of this program is implemented as a mixture of unit- and integration-tests.
+Because of the complex nature of some of the implemented classes, Unittests are not completely limited to testing of single components, apart from the MoveGenerator class.
+In addition to automated testing this program is also tested manually by playing it against chess.com's bots.
+These tests measure the Ai's accuracy, and provide a way to measure whether it improves over time.

 ## Unittests

 ### Ai
 The unittests of this class test, whether the algorithm reacts to selected game states as intended, and selects the correct (best) moves to a given situatiuon.
 These tests include solving chess puzzles and detecting checkmates.
+In these unittests, an instance of MoveGenerator class is injected to an instance of Ai.
+The reason a mock class is not used is the complex nature of the class.
+More specifically, creating a mock set of valid moves for each recursive alphabeta call is difficult.

 ### Engine